Hi, I’m Martin.

 So now you know my story of learning to code, let’s look at how we can get you coding.

 First let’s look at the reasons for learning to code that don’t involve employment, that involve having fun!

-Coding Is Fun!
+1. Coding Is Fun

 I come to work every morning and I look forward to the coding part of my day!

 There are a lot of challenges to overcome when you start.
 Problem-solving takes up the majority of your time—but you do learn how to overcome these, and when you do, you begin to enjoy yourself and feel rewarded for your efforts.

 Coding allows you to be creative and build beautiful websites.
 You begin to notice the shift between being a consumer and becoming a producer.
 Before you start learning how to code, you’re a consumer; afterwards, you’re a producer.